dboikliev/ValidatorTS/README.md

 # ValidatorTS
-A TypeScript validator implementation inspired by C# data annotations like [Required], [Range] etc.
+A TypeScript validator implementation inspired by .NET data annotations like [Required], [Range] etc.

 ## Example